 If you choose to focus on the top half of your body, try to draw attention to your arms and shoulders, highlighting your waist.
 Curvy rectangles look great with crew, cowl or V-neck tops, while small busted rectangles can favor their upper body with embellished necklines or statement collars.

 Since this body type is the most common one, almost any dress is designed to fit a rectangular frame.
+Women with rectangle body shapes can confidently wear mini dresses, midi dresses, and maxi dresses depending on the occasion.
 Consider exploring different sleeve types, cinched waistlines and busy prints.

 Athletic/Inverted Triangle Body Type